grtjn/mlvagrant/README.md

 Note: HTTPD needs to be configured properly to enable HTTPS in there.
 See [README](#using-https-with-httpd) for details.

-### install_tomcat
+### install_tomcat / launch_tomcat
+Install Tomcat - defaults to true
-Install Tomcat, and enable the service - defaults to true
+Enable the service - defaults to false

 Note: Tomcat could be pre-installed, but usually isn't enabled by default.
-This will make sure it is installed, and enabled.
+This will make sure it is installed.
+It is not launched by default for security reasons.
 Note: on CentOS 5 you get Tomcat 5 (tomcat5), on CentOS 6 you get Tomcat 6 (tomcat6), on CentOS 7 you get Tomcat 7 (tomcat)

 ## Fixing IP issues with public_network